 With regard to Hanita’s automotive film – which go under the names Cold Steel, SolarZone, PerLite, or Solar Steel – Hanita’s approach to auto window film emphasizes the following aspects:

 Hanita also specializes in “non-reflective” automotive films, which are intended specifically for the front cabin of your car.
-That is, the front side windows and windshield.
+That is, the front side windshield and windows.
 Hanita’s Sigma Pro uses the nanotechnology we discussed earlier to provide high performance, great handling for ease of application, and no interference with electronic appliances or devices.

 Further, Hanita’s IR 75 Automotive is a clear filter for the front cabin that filters heat out while retaining the visual clarity so your tint will not run afoul of the law.